HM Land Registry: Advantages of land registration

+Advantages of land registration include it making buying and selling property easier and it facilitating people being able to provide proof of ownership.
+According to the Deputy Director for Comprehensive Registration at HM Land Registry:

+A comprehensive register will make conveyancing simpler, faster and cheaper as all the information necessary for conveyancing will be in the Land Register which is online and available to everyone to see.
+If land isn’t registered, the conveyancer has to get the deeds from the client or mortgage lender and examine them, all of which costs time and money.

-When a parcel of land is registered, a title plan is created to show the general extent of the land that is contained in the title on the Ordnance Survey map.
-The boundaries shown on a title plan are general and not definitive unless they are expressly noted to be in the register.
-It is important that the original title deeds are retained as they will provide a starting point if ever it is necessary to identify the precise position of the boundaries.
+When land is registered, a title plan is created to show the general extent of the land that is contained in the title on the Ordnance Survey map.
+The boundaries shown on a title plan are general and not definitive unless they are expressly noted in the register.

-In addition to being the government body that registers the ownership of land and property in England and Wales, HM Land Registry is also a useful tool for property investors who use the online price calculator to query the latest monthly residential property prices.
-The government is also using the land registry data to assess property values for tax purposes.

 Offices

 HM Land Registry has 14 offices at: Birkenhead, Coventry, Croydon, Durham, Fylde (Warton), Gloucester, Kingston upon Hull, Leicester, Nottingham, Peterborough, Plymouth, Swansea, Telford and Weymouth.

-HM Land Registry's Head Office is located in its Croydon Office.
-The in-house IT department (Transformation & Technology Directorate) and Land Charges Department are based in its Plymouth Office.
+HM Land Registry's head office is located in Croydon.
+IT services are provided by the Plymouth office.

-In 2006, as a result of a review of office accommodation, HM Land Registry announced the closure of several offices.
-This involved merging offices in Birkenhead, Durham, Lytham/Warton, Nottingham and Swansea, and closing of offices in Harrow and York.

-A further review of staffing levels and overall office space began in 2009.
-The economic recession and lower volumes of property sales and mortgages meant that HM Land Registry's basic work in connection with remortgages and house sales reduced to the point where it made a financial loss for the first time in many years.
-HM Land Registry announced proposals to close five offices at Portsmouth, Tunbridge Wells, Croydon, Stevenage and Peterborough.

-As a result of consultation, the plans to close the Croydon and Peterborough offices were not carried out, but the closure of the other three went ahead, albeit with a small office remaining at Portsmouth until 2013 as a sub-office of the Croydon Office.
+A review of staffing levels and office space began in 2009.
+The economic recession and reduced property sales meant that HM Land Registry's work was reduced to an extent where it made a financial loss.
+HM Land Registry announced proposals to close offices at Portsmouth, Tunbridge Wells, Croydon, Stevenage and Peterborough.
+As a result of the consultation the Croydon and Peterborough offices remained open, but the closure of the other offices went ahead, albeit with a small office remaining at Portsmouth until 2013 as a sub-office of the Croydon office.

-The Head Office moved out of its famous Lincoln's Inn Fields building in March 2011 and is now based in Croydon.
-The former Head Office building was purchased by the London School of Economics for a sum of £37.5 million.
-During the early part of 2011, staff based in the original Plymouth Office were relocated to the office at Seaton Court previously occupied exclusively by its IT department.
+The head office moved out of its Lincoln's Inn Fields building in March 2011.
+The building was purchased by the London School of Economics for a sum of £37.5 million.